 STUDENT PLAGIARISM, CHEATING AND COLLUSION

-BLC has a zero tolerance policy on plagiarism, cheating and collusion.
-Students are expected to act with integrity at all times and only submit work that is their own and has been appropriately referenced, including acknowledgement of all resource materials used to research the work.
+BLC has a zero-tolerance policy on plagiarism, cheating, and collusion.
+Students are expected to act with integrity at all times and only submit work that is their own and has been appropriately referenced, including acknowledgment of all resource materials used to research the work.